Zoloft insomnia ruined my life. Is zoloft insomnia destroying your life? Are you on Zoloft and suddenly find that you cannot sleep?

 Common mental and physical causes of insomnia:

 Sometimes, insomnia only lasts a few days and goes away on its own, especially when the insomnia is tied to an obvious temporary cause, such as stress over an upcoming presentation, a painful breakup, or jet lag.
 Other times, insomnia is stubbornly persistent.
-Chronic insomnia is usually tied to an underlying mental or physical issue.
+Chronic insomnia is usually tied to an underlying mental health or physical issue.

 Psychological problems that can cause insomnia: depression, anxiety, chronic stress, bipolar disorder, post-traumatic stress disorder.